tbogdala/gimmick/README.md

 ----------

-* (Windows only) The [readline][chzyer] library used doesn't play nice with the terminal from msys2/mingw-w64, but the executable works fine from the basic command prompt.
+* (Windows only) The [readline][chzyer] library used doesn't play nice with the terminal from msys2/mingw-w64, `mintty`, but the executable works fine from the basic command prompt or other terminals such as [cmder][cmder].

 History and Thanks